Xon/XenForo2-StandardLib/upload/src/addons/SV/StandardLib/_no_upload/README.md

 ## View template modifications

-Allows viewing template modfications which are applying to a template, including generated php source code
+Allows viewing template modifications which are applying to a template, including generated php source code

 ## \SV\StandardLib\Repository\Helper::getUserEntity
 Helps get the user that owns an entity